ibm-cloud-docs/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 ### VMDK image conversion
 {: #vmdk-image-conversion}

 You can migrate a VMDK-formatted image from classic to VPC by using the VPC+ tool.
 The VPC+ tool converts the VMDK image to qcow2, which is the supported format in VPC.
-The image must meet the image requirements listed in the [Considerations for virtual server instances](/docs/wanclouds-vpc-plus?topic=wanclouds-vpc-plus-migration-considerations#virtual-server-instances) section:
+The image must meet the image requirements that are listed in the [Considerations for virtual server instances](/docs/wanclouds-vpc-plus?topic=wanclouds-vpc-plus-migration-considerations#virtual-server-instances) section:

 * Supported operating system
 * Cloud-init enabled